LIHEAP: Fighting Poverty in Maine

 Low-Income Assistance Program (LIAP)

 Maine’s transmission and distribution utilities are required to create or maintain a LIAP to make electric bills more affordable for LIHEAP-eligible customers.
 The Maine State Housing Authority administers, implements and coordinates the statewide plan and the individual LIAPs in conjunction with its delivery of LIHEAP.
 The fund amounts to approximately $5.7 million yearly.
-Visit www.mainehousing.org/ENERGYPrograms.aspx for more information or contact Kyme Ference with the Community Action Program Agency at 207-626-4684 with questions.
+Contacts: Community Action Program Agency or call Betsy Mansir at 207-626-4603.

 Bangor Hydro Electric

 LIHEAP-eligible customers may qualify for a rate discount.
 Depending on income, the percentage of the discount will vary based on kWh usage.
-Contact local CAP agency.
+Contact local CAP agency or call 1-800-499-6600 or 947-2414.

-Emergency Assistance Program: limited to AFDC families, or families with children under the age of 18, who may be eligible for AFDC.
+Emergency Assistance Program: This program is limited to families with children under the age of 18, who may not be receiving TANF but would be eligible for TANF if they applied.
 One of the program’s functions is to assist families in paying past due energy-related costs in order to avoid being shut-off.
-Visit www.bhe.com/residential/low_income.cfm or call 1-800-499-6600 and 947-2414 for more information.
+It is mandatory that you include a copy of the utility shut-off notice along with the application.
+Contact the Department of Health and Human Services in your service area for more information:

 Central Maine Power

 Electricity Lifeline Program: Offers qualified low-income customers a credit on their electric bill.
 This credit is based on household income and estimated electricity usage and is applied to your bill for the same amount each month, up to 12 months.
-For more information, see our fact sheet , call
+See our fact sheet for more information, or call 1-800-750-4000.

 Maine Public Service Co.